ChocAn-CS300-Winter2022/python-crash-course/README.md

 Start with [example.py](example.py) and then move on to [my_program.py](my_program.py).
 Also check out [john_smith.json](john_smith.json) to see what kind of information you'll be loading.
 If you have any other questions, feel free to ask.

+## A word of caution
+Now that `example.py` reads and writes to a file, be careful!
+Don't enter any files that you don't want to lose data in, because they will likely be overwritten, even if you cancel the program (read the comments in the `write_file()` function in `example.py`).

 ## Infrequently Asked Questions and Statements
 ### These files are long and scary.
 Rest assured that a lot of that length is only whitespace and comments!